-The Clean Coalition has previously supported the concept of a hybrid billing determinant for many of the same reasons expressed by other supportive stakeholders, however their latest feedback on the revised straw proposal includes a number of criticisms of the proposed hybrid rate design.
-The Clean Coalition feedback states they believe there are three substantial flaws related to the rate design principles.
-First, the proposed demand charge doesn't reflect impacts to the transmission system.
-Second, the proposed demand charge does not allocate historical embedded costs proportional to historical cost drivers and so does not assign transmission costs to the customers for whom the system was built.
-Third, the proposed demand charge would create substantial unjustified costs shifts that would allow UDCs to avoid paying TAC for a system built for their customers.
-Clean Coalition feedback states the ISO has rejected the balanced approach to cost causation and beneficiaries pay by ignoring the allocation of benefits and rejecting the prospective reallocation of costs as the beneficiaries change.
-Clean Coalition also states the ISO appears to have adopted a principle that rate designs should not be permitted to shift costs among UDCs even if the new rate design better reflects both past cost causation and current beneficiaries.
-Finally, the Clean Coalition argues that the ISO has minimized the consideration of the market impacts of rate design, which is the third prong of FERC's three elements of cost causation.
+• The Clean Coalition has previously supported the concept of a hybrid billing determinant for many of the same reasons expressed by other supportive stakeholders, however their latest feedback on the revised straw proposal includes a number of criticisms of the proposed hybrid rate design.
+The Clean Coalition feedback states they believe the CAISO's currently proposed hybrid approach has seven substantial flaws under CAISO's stated rate design principles.

+First, the proposed demand charge doesn't reflect the contributions to peak energy flows on transmission system that theoretically drive transmission spending.
+Second, because the demand charge treats in front of the meter resources differently than behind the meter resources, even though they have the same impact on reducing peak transmission flows, the proposed demand charge creates a new market distortion that has no rational justification.
+Third, the demand charge gives identical credit to any behind the meter storage or self-generation for reducing peak transmission flows, even though not all behind the meter resources have identical impacts on the transmission system.
+Fourth, neither the proposed demand charge nor the volumetric charge reflect the historical embedded cost causation, and therefore do not allocate costs proportional to historical cost drivers and fails to assign transmission costs to the customers for whom the system was built.
+Fifth, the proposed demand charge would create substantial unjustified costs shifts that would allow UDCs to avoid paying TAC for a system built for their customers.
+Sixth, the hybrid design has only a tangential relationship to the historical cost causation.
+Seven, CAISO suggests that all customers should be required to contribute to paying transmission costs for the capacity service, yet the current proposal allows TAC charges to go to zero even while the capacity benefit remains.

+Clean Coalition has also indicated that they believe the ISO must provide a solid justification for the appearance of a disparate treatment of in front of the meter resources and behind the meter resources under the proposed hybrid approach.

-In contrast to the Clean Coalition's critiques, the ISO and nearly all other stakeholders believe that the addition of a demand charge component to the TAC rate billing determinants will actually better reflect impacts to the transmission system and customer use.
+In contrast to the Clean Coalition's critiques, the ISO and nearly all other stakeholders believe that the addition of a demand charge component to the TAC rate billing determinants is appropriate and will actually result in a better reflection of the impacts to the transmission system and customer use.
 Similarly, other stakeholders and the ISO have concluded that the proposed demand charge better reflects cost causation of the peak demand cost drivers in a manner that will more appropriately assign transmission costs to the customers for whom the system was built compared to the current volumetric approach.
 The ISO disagrees with the Clean Coalition's statement that the ISO has rejected the balanced approach to cost causation and beneficiaries pay by ignoring the allocation of benefits and rejecting the prospective reallocation of costs as the beneficiaries change.
 The ISO's proposed addition of a peak demand component to the TAC billing determinants actually better reflects the appropriate allocation of costs as the beneficiaries change by more accurately accounting for their actual use of the transmission system beyond the current volumetric-only measurement approach.